 3. PowerSmart PSM2020 Self Propelled Lawn Mower (Best Budget Pick)

-If you have a far more limited budget and are conscious about not spending too much money, the PowerSmart PSM2020 is a great pick.
+If you have a far more limited budget and are conscious about not spending too much, the PowerSmart PSM2020 is a great pick.
 It has all of the most important features of a self-propelled lawn mower, but with none of the needless expense.

 Despite its affordable price point, it’s actually quite a powerful little machine with a 170cc motor.
 It also has a wide cutting deck of 20 inches and can cut grass to your preferred height, anywhere between 1.21 and 3.15 inches.